Category: Nutritional Supplement Guides

 Risk Factor Description

-Drug Interactions Potential interactions with COPD medications, affecting efficacy and safety.
+Drug Interactions Potential interactions with immunosuppressants and chemotherapy drugs.

 Conclusion